Diptonil/devops-engineering/Docker/commands-overview.md

 - `docker compose down`: Stops the architecture completely and cleans up.
 Removes the networks and other resources.
 - `docker compose down -v`: Stops the architecture completely and cleans up.
 Removes the networks, volumes and other resources.
 Docker always protects volumes by default.
 Here we explicitly want them removed.
 - `docker compose build`: Rebuilds images that have already been made by Compose.

+## Swarm Commands

+- `docker swarm init`: Enable the Swarm service (disabled by default).
+- `docker swarm init --advertise-addr <address>`: Enable the Swarm service but make the public IP address advertized to all the other nodes or members in the Swarm system.
+The system executing the command becomes a manager node.
+This spits out a command with a token.
+The command shown is a join command that is to be run on the worker nodes.
+- `docker node ls`: Lists out all the Swarm nodes.
+It shows the status, availibility, hostname and the manager status.
+- `docker node update --role manager <nodename>`: This upgrades the worker node given to be a manager node.
+- `docker service create <imagename>`: Creates a cluster of exactly one node that runs a container coming from the given image.
+- `docker service create --name <servicename> <imagename>`: Creates a cluster of exactly one node that runs a container coming from the given image.
+This also assigns the service a name rather than using the random name.
+- `docker service ps <servicename>`: Lists out all the tasks running within the services as containers.
+- `docker service update <servicename> --replicas <number>`: Changes the service to have the given number of replicas.
+- `docker service rm <servicename>`: removes the service entirely.